qcom/html-generator/README.md

 For each product, we iterate over every key and value on our api handle, but only if the value is not null or undefined and if it is an array or object, it is not empty.

-		for key, val of apiProduct when val? and (notComposite(val) or notEmpty val)
+		for key, val of apiProduct when val? and (notComposite(val) or notEmpty(val))

 If the current key has an associated function in `handlers`, then evaluate the filter mapped to the key and update `product` as long as the resultant value from the filter function is not empty.
+The inclusion of this assignment and validation boilerplate in the `apiProduct` iteration frees the filter functions from having to obfuscate their meaning with irrelevant and redundant assginment statements.

 			if key of handlers
 				result = handlers[key](val)
 				if notEmpty(result)
 					product[key] = result

-If the current key was not found in `handlers`, check to see if it exists in `mutateHandlers` and if so, invoke the side-effect-inducing function with the current iteration value as well as a reference to the template obj, `product`.
+If the current key was not found in `handlers`, check to see if it exists in `mutateHandlers`.
+If so, invoke the side-effect-inducing function with the current iteration value as well as a reference to the `product` template object.
+The reason `mutateHandlers` even exists is because certain attributes are not replicated key-for-key on template object and thus the generic form of assignment explained above will not suffice.

 			else if key of mutateHandlers
 				mutateHandlers[key](val, product)

-All remaining keys, provided they are not in `exclude`, will have their display-appropriate version of their key stored in the `details` object mapped to the current value.
+All remaining keys, provided they are not in `exclude`, will have the display-appropriate version of their key stored in the `details` object mapped to the current value.

 			else if key not in exclude
 				details[camelToDisplay key] = val

-Attach the details object to our template object, but only if it actually contains any attributes under its namespace.
+As long as `details` contains at least one attribute under its namespace, attach `details` to `product`.

 		product.details = details if notEmpty(details)

-As the last step in the current product iteration, add the template object to `data` under the sku as indicated by the api.
+As the last step in the current product iteration, add the template object to `data`.

-		data[apiProduct.productNumber] = product;
+		data[sku] = product;

 After every sku in `inApi` has been iterated over, write the data object to disk.